AlejandroRoman/DarkModeToggle/README.md

 **3) Edit the \~/.hammerspoon/init.lua configuration file**
 * Copy/paste the text of one of the sample implementation scripts (below) into your init.lua configuration file.
 Then reload/restart Hammerspoon.
-* For more elaborate implementations, the API for this spoon is fully documented in detail below.
+* For more elaborate/customized implementations, the API for this spoon is fully documented in detail below.

 ## Example/Sample implementation(s):